elmbridge/curriculum/Why Elm.md

 - **Once a value is declared in an Elm application, it can never change.** It's not possible, for instance, for a function to accidentally change its inputs, or for something to become `undefined`.
 If you need to add an element to a list, there is no way to do so destructively — instead, you have to create a new list with all the elements you specify.
 Values like these are called **immutable**.

 - **Everything in Elm has a *type*.
-Nothing can ever break that contract.** For instance, if you make a `length` function that takes a string and returns an integer, it is not possible for that function to return a float, another string, or a null value (in fact, there are no null values in the entire language).
-Those same constraints operate on everything in the language, including variables, functions, and complex data structures.
+Nothing can ever break that contract.** For instance, it is not possible for a function to return a string in some cases and a number in other cases — the type contract of a function can never be violated.
+Those same constraints operate on everything in the language, including variables and complex data structures.
 That is why Elm is called a **statically typed** language.

 Because of these rules, **entire categories of bugs are impossible in Elm**, like:
   - "I expected this function to return a number, but it returned nil instead."